-In the early summer, the Big Dipper is easy to find, high in the northwest after sunset.
+In the late spring, the Big Dipper is easy to find, high in the northwest after sunset.
 Connect the dots to imagine a big spoon or ladle high above.

 The Big Dipper is not officially a constellation; it’s what astronomers sometimes call an asterism.
 It’s a familiar name for this pattern of stars, especially used by observers in the United States, but it’s not one of the 88 constellations recognized by astronomers worldwide.
 Ursa Major the Great Bear is the official constellation here, but you’ll need dark skies to see its fainter stars.